 Tumor Boards, training sessions, and digital libraries all benefit from digital pathology.
 Resources can be created and curated without having to organize photomicrographs.
 Further, unlike photomicrographs, digital slides are not limited to the sites and magnifications chosen at the time.

-Digital pathology systems offer robust archiving capabilities, making it easier and faster to store, retrieve, and manage large volumes of pathology images and associated data long term.
+Digital pathology systems offer robust archiving capabilities, making storing, retrieving, and managing large volumes of pathology images and associated data easier and faster in the long term.

 Digital pathology can integrate with your institution’s healthcare information systems, leading to a more comprehensive patient record.
 This integration can improve overall patient care and provide a holistic view of a patient’s medical history.